alokSNCR/shopping-cart/README.md

-# Add Item & Calculate Shopping Exercise
+# Add Item & Calculate sales tax for Shopping cart Exercise

 ## Overview
 Implementation of a shopping cart in Java.